Sermons

 25 March 2018

 The greater good is a common expression which indicates that you are doing something that most likely will not benefit you but many people.
-Palm Sunday is an example of Jesus choosing the greater good rather than his own good.
-On Palm Sunday we celebrate what is called Jesus’ Triumphal Entry into Jerusalem.
-But this… Read more
+Palm Sunday is an example of… Read more

 4th Sunday in Lent- God’s Masterpieces (Year B)